rscoones/interview/README.md

 Timed: 1 hour

-Create the small test job capture application from the interview.
+Create a small job capture application.
 The screenshots have been included in this zip.
+A user can have 1-3 jobs or be unemployed (0 jobs).

 We are just looking for the component markup and structure.